 Toyo AT 2 all terrain tyres in 265/75/16

 I did a lot of research into tyres.
 I found out you could legally run 265/75/16’s on the SX Dmax, and accepted the costs that bigger tyres would bring on the vehicle.
-If you want more information - Fitting Bigger Tyres to your 4WD, and Tyre size; you can go 50mm above the largest tyre in your model range.
+If you want more information, have a read of this - Fitting Bigger Tyres to your 4WD, and for those specifically looking at the Dmax this - Tyre size; you can go 50mm above the largest tyre in your model range.

 I’ve always had mud terrain tyres, and was nearly going to commit to another set, but for the 10% of situations where muddies would be better for me, I succumbed and went with all terrains.
 Eventually, it came down to two tyres – the BFG K02 all terrains for $285 a tyre, or the Toyo AT 2 tyres for $239 a tyre.
 Remembering I was buying 8 (3 for the camper trailer), so there was some buying power.

 The BFG’s are a very, very popular tyre.
 That said, I found a heap of people who weren’t happy with them, and it did put me off.
 Instead, the Toyo’s had an amazing reputation, with very few people who had issues.
 Great grip in all situations, good puncture resistance and great wear.
 Perhaps its just more people own BFG’s and therefore a small portion of them complain, I don’t know.
 That said, Japanese tyres are becoming very well reputed when compared to anything coming out of the USA.

 Eventually, I committed to the Toyo’s, and to date have been very pleased with them (although the rear tyres did wear a LOT over our 3 month trip!).

 In the planning stages, I had always banked on getting Old man Emu Suspension.
 I’ve run it before and been fairly happy with it.
 ARB has a massive backing of suppliers and its well known for being good gear.